rackerlabs/docs-cloud-identity/CONTRIBUTING.md

 |Windows build script|``make.bat``|
 |Requirements file to support local builds| ``requirements.txt``

-## Editing and adding content
+## Updating and adding content

+Contributions are submitted, reviewed, and accepted by using GitHub pull requests, following the [GitHub workflow](GITHUBING.md) for this repository.

-To work with the existing source files or add new ones, follow the [GitHub workflow](GITHUBING.md) for this repository.
+To update existing source files or add new ones, follow the [GitHub workflow](GITHUBING.md) for this repository.

 * Update source files by using the GitHub editor or any plain text editor.
 * Format source files with
   [reStructuredText syntax](http://www.sphinx-doc.org/en/stable/rest.html).
 * For quick syntax checking, try the
 [Online reStructuredText editor](http://rst.ninjs.org/).

-You can [preview your changes](#previewing-changes) before submitting a pull request.

 ## General style guidelines